 Resources for Locating People

-"Free Sources to Locating People" offers a tiny glimpse how to use free online resources, how to navigate the barrage of information, both good and bad, and how to utilize this information to assist you with your goal.
+"Free Sources to Locating People" (OUTDATED version) offers a tiny glimpse how to use free online resources, how to navigate the barrage of information, both good and bad, and how to utilize this information to assist you with your goal.
 When searching through the information collected, much time is spent trying to fit the puzzle pieces together.
 I wrote this guide in 2008 to assist people who didn't have the resources to hire an investigator.
 Investigation companies have several paid resources available to them that the public domain typically doesn't, along with experience and ongoing training.

 These eBook publications are free to read and use for entertainment purposes.
 Please be aware that some information contained in these PDF's may be outdated and resource links may have changed.
 Washington State Investigators holds no liability and does not warrant the current status of information contained in these eBooks.